Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Testing the method

 The drop in recovery fraction for the $\theta_E<5\arcsec$ objects is unsurprising, as some of these objects are single galaxy lenses or small galaxy groups, which will naturally be either impossible or very difficult to detect by any method sensitive to number density.
 It is also interesting to note that \autoref{fig:snr_erad} suggests the redshift of the object does not appear to have a major impact on whether the object is recovered or not.
 There are objects with a wide range of redshifts both above and below SNR$_{\textrm{eff}}=5$ -- although the impact on SNR$_{\textrm{eff}}$ due to redshift at the upper end of the range ($z\gtrsim0.8$) is not well tested due to the scarcity of these objects.

-\autoref{fig:SNR_ngal} shows the SNR$_{\textrm{eff}}$ against the number of galaxies detected in the matched VISTA-{\it WISE} catalogues within 1 arcminute of the map peak closest to the coordinates of each lens in our sample.
-This affirms that the method is more sensitive to objects with a larger member number density, given that there appears to be a scattered but approximately linear relationship between the number of selected galaxies within 1 arcmin of the peak and the corresponding SNR$_{\textrm{eff}}$.
-This ignores the fact that each 1 arcminute region will be contaminated by galaxies that are not part of the group or cluster, however by assuming contaminant galaxies are randomly distributed (or close to it), this should only contribute to the scatter which can be overshadowed by the cluster overdensity.
+\autoref{fig:SNR_ngal} shows the SNR$_{\textrm{eff}}$ against the {weighted} number of galaxies detected in the matched VISTA-{\it WISE} catalogues within 1 arcminute of the map peak closest to the coordinates of each lens in our sample. {As explained in \autoref{sec:convolution}, the weighting is done based on the number of blended $J$-band detected galaxies within the PSF of each \textit{WISE} detection.} This affirms that the method is more sensitive to objects with a larger member number density, given that there appears to be a scattered but approximately linear relationship between the number of selected galaxies within 1 arcmin of the peak and the corresponding SNR$_{\textrm{eff}}$ {(with Spearman correlation coefficient $r_S = 0.870$).
+We suspect the larger $r_S$ for this relation compared to SNR$_{\textrm{eff}}$ against Einstein radius in \autoref{fig:snr_erad} is because the cluster richness will directly influence the pixel values within the map that drive the SNR$_{\textrm{eff}}$ calculation, and additionally because there is inherent scatter between Einstein radius values for a given cluster mass or richness.
+The calculations of $N_\textrm{gal}$ here ignore} the fact that each 1 arcminute region will be contaminated by galaxies that are not part of the group or cluster, however by assuming contaminant galaxies are randomly distributed (or close to it), this should only contribute to the scatter which would be overshadowed by the cluster overdensity.

+{Within \autoref{fig:snr_erad} and \autoref{fig:SNR_ngal}, there are two clear anomalous data points that stand out from the rest.
+Firstly is the high redshift $(z\sim1)$ and high SNR$_{\textrm{eff}}$ ($\simeq15$) point.
+This particular object is a high-redshift group that is closely aligned with a larger and closer cluster ($z\sim0.3$) along the line of sight.
+Therefore, the detection appears with an inflated $N_{\textrm{gal}}$ and hence SNR$_{\textrm{eff}}$ compared to objects at a similar redshift.
+The other is Abell 1835 -- the object at SNR$_{\textrm{eff}} \simeq 35$, which is significantly higher than any other object in our sample, especially considering there are other clusters with similar $N_{\textrm{gal}}$.
+This object in particular has a large number of highly-weighted galaxies near to the cluster core, hence our method assigns this cluster a high SNR$_{\textrm{eff}}$ even among the large $N_{\textrm{gal}}$ objects.}